lisagrigoreva/f1_arabidopsis_genotyping/README.md

 ## Arabidopsis genotyping
-This repository contains code to check genotyping for A. thaliana using a set of expected parents from 1001G matrix.
+This repository contains code to check genotyping for A. thaliana using a set of expected parents from 1001G VCF.

 ### Prepare input files
 ------